Cloudflare Tunnel Setup Guide

 CLOUDFLARE_TUNNEL_TOKENis configured and not a placeholder - Network — DNS resolves and port 7844 is reachable

-- Pods — 2/2 cloudflared pods are running
+- Pods — the cloudflared pod is running

 - Logs — Tunnel connection registered with Cloudflare edge